pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 }
 ```

 We can define an unsized struct by giving the struct an unsized field.
 Unsized structs can only have 1 unsized field and it must be the last field in the struct.
-Again, this is so we can represent the unsized struct using only a double-width pointer, as more unsized fields would require more widths.
+This is a requirement so that the compiler can determine the starting offset of every field in the struct at compile-time, which is important for efficient and fast field access.
+Furthermore, a single unsized field is the most that can be tracked using a double-width pointer, as more unsized fields would require more widths.

 So how do we even instantiate this thing?
 The same way we do with any unsized type: by first making a sized version of it then coercing it into the unsized version.
 However, `Unsized` is always unsized by definition, there's no way to make a sized version of it!
 The only workaround is to make the struct generic so that it can exist in both sized and unsized versions: